francisengelmann/FabScan100/README.md

 ==================

 Install Qt Creator from http://qt-project.org/downloads Make sure you have OpenGL installed.
-Preinstalled on Ubunutu, Mac.
+Preinstalled on Ubuntu, Mac.
 What about Windows?

 Mac OS X 10.8.1 with XCode 4.5
 ==============================